VertexByte/loc/README.md

+Lines Of Code - LOC

-Loc is still not finished.
+LOC is still not finished.

 Done so far: